nais/doc/content/getting-started/README.md

 Getting started
 ===============

+TODO:

+tools (kubectl, gcloud..)
+access (team, utvikling-på-laptop(?), kubeconfig) egen underside for VDI

+how to prepare your application push to docker repo

 > This guide contains several steps and links specific to developers at NAV.
 Some of them link to internal information in private repositories.

 ## Install the necessary tools